Shampoo: History

+Ancient Mesopotamia

+Texts from Akkadian period show that Mesopotamians dealt with a wide range of skin diseases.
+Their culture emphasized personal hygiene to prevent illness, and there is frequent reference to their use of both medicated and regular soaps and shampoos as methods of prevention and treatment.

+Ancient Mesopotamian tablets from the Neo-Assyrian period document the use of medicated shampoo to treat scalp eruptions.

-Indian subcontinent
+Indian Subcontinent

-In the Indian subcontinent, a variety of herbs and their extracts have been used as shampoos since ancient times.
-The first origin of shampoo came from the Indus Valley Civilization.
+In India, a variety of herbs and their extracts have been used as shampoos since ancient times.
+The first origin of shampoo came from the Pre-Harrapans site belonging to the Indus Valley Civilization.
 A very effective early shampoo was made by boiling Sapindus with dried Indian gooseberry (amla) and a selection of other herbs, using the strained extract.

 Sapindus, also known as soapberries or soapnuts, a tropical tree widespread in India, is called ksuna (Sanskrit: क्षुण) in ancient Indian texts and its fruit pulp contains saponins which are a natural surfactant.
 The extract of soapberries creates a lather which Indian texts called phenaka (Sanskrit: फेनक).
 It leaves the hair soft, shiny and manageable.
 Other products used for hair cleansing were shikakai (Acacia concinna), hibiscus flowers, ritha (Sapindus mukorossi) and arappu (Albizzia amara).
 Guru Nanak, the founder and the first Guru of Sikhism, made references to soapberry tree and soap in the 16th century.

 Cleansing the hair and body massage (champu) during one's daily bath was an indulgence of early colonial traders in India.
 When they returned to Europe, they introduced the newly learned habits, including the hair treatment they called shampoo.
+The word shampoo entered the English language from the South Asia during the colonial era.
+It dated to 1762 and was derived from the Hindi word cā̃pō (चाँपो, [tʃãːpoː]), itself derived from the Sanskrit root chapati (चपति), which means 'to press, knead, or soothe'.

 Europe

 Sake Dean Mahomed, a Bengali traveller, surgeon, and entrepreneur, is credited with introducing the practice of shampoo or "shampooing" to Britain.
 In 1814, Mahomed, with his Irish wife Jane Daly, opened the first commercial "shampooing" vapour masseur bath in England, in Brighton.
 He described the treatment in a local paper as "The Indian Medicated Vapour Bath (type of Turkish bath), a cure to many diseases and giving full relief when everything fails; particularly Rheumatic and paralytic, gout, stiff joints, old sprains, lame legs, aches and pains in the joints".
+This medical work featured testimonies from his patients, as well as the details of the treatment made him famous.
+The book acted as a marketing tool for his unique baths in Brighton and capitalised on the early 19th-century trend for seaside spa treatments.